auth0/docs/articles/multifactor-authentication/factors/email.md

 ## Administrative setup

 In order to set up Email, you need to enable the Email factor in the Dashboard.
+You will only be able to enable it if there is another factor enabled.

 ![MFA Email Settings](/media/articles/multifactor-authentication/email-settings.png)